sahiljuneja/Udacity-FSND/P1-Movie-Trailer-Website/README.md

 How to Run Project
 ------------------
+- Download or clone the repo.
+- Open Anaconda Prompt (on Windows), and activate previously created environment - `activate env_name`
 - Navigate to project folder, in Anaconda Prompt.
 - Run `python entertainment_center.py`

+This will create the required HTML file.

 Extra Credit Description